-Trump’s pick to be top diplomat breaks with him in key ways
+Trump’s top diplomat pick breaks with him in key ways

 Washington — Rex Tillerson’s foreign policy doesn’t sound a lot like Donald Trump’s.